-The ISMS is subject to review and improvement by the ISMS Board (‘CSSG’ - Cyber Security Steering Group) which is chaired by the Chief Information Security Officer (CISO) and has ongoing senior representation from appropriate parts of the organisation.
+The ISMS is subject to review and improvement by the ISMS Board (‘CSSG’ - Cyber Security Steering Group) which is chaired by the Head of Cyber Security and has ongoing senior representation from appropriate parts of the organisation.
 Other executives and specialists needed to support the ISMS framework and to periodically review the information security policies and broader ISMS activities are invited in ISMS Board meetings or in separate review meetings to complete the relevant work as required, all of which is documented in accordance with the standard.

 We are committed to achieving and maintaining certification of the ISMS to the ISO/IEC 27001:2017 standard along with other relevant accreditations against which our organisation has sought certification such as ISO 9001:2015 (Quality Management System) and the UK Cyber Essentials Plus certification.